 Future Rail Mobile Communication System (FRMCS)

 TC RT is studying the next generation end-to-end system architecture for rail transportation supporting multiple access technologies.
 At the same time, TC RT continues to work closely with the International Union of Railways (UIC) on use cases and user requirements for FRMCS and is heavily involved in the standardization process for Mission Critical Communications within 3GPP for the normative specifications development related to FRMCS.
 Ongoing challenges in this work include positioning aspects, train speed up to 500km/h and the integration of rail frequency spectra for the use of 3GPP radio technologies with a main focus on 5G New Radio (NR).
-TC RT is also deeply involved in spectrum issues related to FRMCS and radio performance simulations in 900 MHz FDD and 1 900 MHz TDD spectrum for both LTE and 5G New Radio (NR).
-TC RT has finalized an essential work on FRMCS functional and system architecture (TR 103 459) in order to deliver communication services to rail applications taking into account the need for a flexible radio bearer.
-FRMCS normative work has just started and includes, among other things, the FRMCS System Architecture (TS 103 764) as well as FRMCS building blocks and functions (TS 103 765).
+TC RT is also deeply involved in spectrum issues related to FRMCS and radio performance simulations in 900 MHz FDD and 1 900 MHz TDD spectrum for both LTE and 5G New Radio (NR) technology.
+FRMCS normative work in response to includes, among other things, the FRMCS System Architecture (TS 103 764) as well as FRMCS building blocks and functions (TS 103 765).
 The first set of FRMCS Technical Specifications is expected to be finalized by the end of 2022.

 TC RT also works in cooperation with TC ITS for the investigation of the shared usage of 5GHz frequency band (5 875 to 5 925 MHz) for Urban Rail and ITS.
 This work takes place in a dedicated task force between TC RT and TC ITS (JTFIR).

-ETSI TC RT is represented in both JPC-Rail (Sector Forum Rail) and RASCOP (Standardization Coordination Platform for Europe) coordination groups.
+ETSI TC RT is represented in JPC-Rail (Sector Forum Rail), RASCOP (Standardization Coordination Platform for Europe) as well as EUAR TWG STA (European Union Agency for Rail Topical Working Group on Standardisation) coordination groups.

 A full list of related standards in the public domain is accessible via the RT committee page.